jdoiro3/mkdocs-multirepo-plugin/README.md

 - **Seperates Concerns**: Separate documentation from other files that go into building your mkdocs site (e.g., theme overrides).
 - **Fast**: Documentation is imported asynchronously, using [asyncio](https://docs.python.org/3/library/asyncio.html).
 - **Simple**: All configuration is done within the `plugins` or `nav` sections of your *mkdocs.yml* file.
-- **Ready for Production**: The plugin can be used in a CI/CD pipeline.
+- **Use in Production**: The plugin can be used in a CI/CD pipeline.

 ## OS Support